adr/madr/docs/index.md

         `-- 0001-use-vuejs.md
 ```

-This approach makes all categories explicit because the sub directory/folder names define the categories.
+This approach makes all categories explicit because the subdirectory/folder names define the categories.
 As a consequence, numbers of ADRs are no longer unique throughout the repository, but locally within a category only.
 Ideally, the ADR categorization the same organizing principles as other artifacts such as the code; using architectural structure breakdown is just one option and functional decomposition would be an additional one.
 This comes down to a meta-decision to be made rather early on.